 I am the night sky.
 Stars burn themselves into my skin; the moon is a fickle mouth upon my chest.
 Opening, closing.
 Smiling, frowning.
 I am black and white.

 But you are the day time, and you are constantly covered in color, color, color.
 Radiant reds, pastel pinks, violent violets.
 Brilliant oranges and soft yellows, subtle shifts from hue to hue to hue.
 And blues, so many blues.
-Blues like a robin’s egg’s shell, like the eyes of a child, like a sapphire gemstone.
+Blues like a robin egg’s shell, like the eyes of a child, like a polished sapphire.

 You are my beginning and my end.

 You welcome me with fuchsia kisses; you send me off with a crimson caress.

 You deserve the dew, the breeze, the morning sun.

 Those holy mornings where we would walk barefoot on the damp grass are my most cherished memories.
 Cool skin and cooler air, the dawn light reflecting off the droplets and making the water look like gemstones.
 They would cling to each blade of grass before falling like tears, evaporating into the air, or being squished beneath our toes.
 You would smile beneath a rose-gold sky and your eyes would glow so warmly.

 You deserve countless sunrises like that.
 I wish I could them to you.

 If I could pluck the mornings from others and bring them home to you, I would.
 Not all of them, of course; I would never steal all the daybreaks from one unfortunate person.
 I know you would never want me to be so cruel.

 No, I would just take one – a single morning from everyone in the world (they wouldn’t miss just one, surely?).
 I would take them as gently as I could, swath their sunrise thoughts in my arms and carry them to you so tenderly.
 Then you would have a morning from everywhere, from north to south, from east to west.